Kricheldorf/nestjs-learning/README.md

 ## Description

 I've created this repository to learn more about [NestJS](https://github.com/nestjs/nest) and its features.
 It's a very simple CRUD API to manage users.
+There's a service that fetches an user list from https://reqres.in/ and updates the DB.

 Some observations: